aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 ## Set A Solutions

-### Q1a: Player Cube Moving Forward and Backward
+### Q1a: Player Cube Moving with WASD
 **CO-4, SO-2, B.L.-3, Marks: [1*2]**

 **Steps:**
 1. Create a new 3D project named "ARVRTest_SetA_Q1a" in Unity Hub.
-2. Add a Plane named "Ground", set Position to (0, 0, 0), Scale to (10, 1, 10), add Box Collider.
+2. In the Hierarchy, right-click > 3D Object > Plane, name it "Ground", set Position to (0, 0, 0), Scale to (10, 1, 10), and add a Box Collider.
-3. Add a Cube named "Player", set Position to (0, 0.5, 0), add Rigidbody and Box Collider.
+3. Right-click in Hierarchy > 3D Object > Cube, name it "Player", set Position to (0, 0.5, 0), and add a Rigidbody and Box Collider.
-4. Create a script named "PlayerMovement" in a "Scripts" folder.
-5. Attach "PlayerMovement" to the Player GameObject.
+4. In the Project window, create a folder named "Scripts".
+Right-click > Create > C# Script, name it "PlayerMovement".
+5. Open "PlayerMovement.cs", replace its content with the code below, and save.
+6. Drag the "PlayerMovement" script onto the "Player" GameObject in the Hierarchy.
+7. In the Inspector, ensure the "Player" GameObject has the "Player" tag (add it via Tag dropdown > Add Tag > Create "Player" if missing).
-6. Test with W/S for movement, ESC to stop in Editor or quit in build.
+8. Press Play in the Unity Editor, test WASD keys for movement (W: forward, A: left, S: backward, D: right), and ESC to stop in Editor or quit in build.
-7. Build via File > Build Settings > Add Open Scenes > Build.
+9. To test the build, go to File > Build Settings, add the current scene, and build the project.

 **Code:**
 ```csharp